Where Health Science Meets Human Soul

-I want you to be free from pain.
-Remedial massage therapy can help you do the things that make you happy in your life with ease, and comfort – whether it’s crushing your personal best on the sports field, or just playing with your kids, painlessly.
+Remedial massage therapy can help you comfortably do the things that bring you happiness and joy in your life – whether it’s crushing your personal best on the sports field, or just playing with your kids without pain.

-What I love most about my work is that I get to mix my life’s passion with work that genuinely helps people.
-It’s win-win.
-This is my purpose in life, and I want to share it with you.
+What I love most about my remedial massage work is that I get to mix my life’s passion together with my drive to genuinely help people to live their lives.
+It’s a win-win!

 I am particularly fascinated with shoulders.
 Our shoulders are amazingly mobile – and, in order to be so mobile, they are also unstable.
 There are 17 muscles that attach to the human scapula, so there is plenty that can go wrong.

-Remedial massage is about getting your shoulders back to where they should be, and then re-training your movement patterns so that they stay there.
+What I call “corrective” remedial massage is about putting your shoulders (and other pieces) back in the correct places, and then retraining you with the correct movement patterns so that they stay there.

 But this is just the start.
-Hips, knees, ankles, backs… and I’ll be happy to take you through a FREE 15-minute assessment to give you confidence in what I do.
+Hips, knees, necks, elbows, ankles, backs… and if you’re feeling uncertain, that’s no problem: I’ll be happy to chat to you on the phone, share a few emails, or take you through a FREE 15-minute assessment to give you confidence in what I do.

 Get corrective remedial massage.

-Want to find out more about who this bloke James is?
-I this short video I introduce myself and talk about my style of remedial massage – what I do, how I do it, and why I do it.
+Already familiar with remedial massage?
+Just want to find out more about who this bloke James Maddock is?
+In the following short video I introduce myself, and talk about my style of remedial massage.
+What I do, how I do it, and why I do it.